simonracz/keepalive-bug/README.md

 # !Update!
 This is NOT a bug.
-I works according to its design.
+It works according to its design.

 The official solution is to try to wrap long running operations up in a Promise and pass that to `event.waitUntil`.
 I found that hard to do without causing deadlocks in the sw in corner cases.